Travel Brochure Featuring Tourist Attractions in Humboldt County, CA

 Avenue of the Giants – A Destination Vacation: Is a travel brochure featuring the world-famous scenic drive, which is a 31-mile portion of old Highway 101, that parallels Freeway 101 with its 51,222 acres of redwood groves.
 It is by far the most outstanding display of these giant trees in the entire 500-mile redwood belt and is accessible to all with convenient services provided along the way.
-The Avenue of the Giants is surrounded by Humboldt Redwoods State Park which has the largest remaining stand of virgin redwoods in the world.
-Take time to browse tourist attractions, picnic, camp, hike, swim, fish, raft, or bike ride in the cool hush of these ancient redwood forests.
+The Avenue of the Giants is surrounded by the Humboldt Redwoods State Park which has the largest remaining stand of virgin redwoods in the world.
+Take time to browse tourist attractions in Humboldt County, CA, picnic, camp, hike, swim, fish, raft, or bike ride in the cool hush of these ancient redwood forests.

 Don’t miss visiting ROCKEFELLER FOREST, where 10,000 acres of indescribable beauty will surely awe any visitor.
 There are many trails in this forest, as well as, the 8th, 6th, 4th, and 2nd tallest trees, and the “Champion Coast Redwood” at 370 feet tall!

 SCOTIA is one of the last “company-owned” towns in California.
 There is a Historic Logging Museum (open in the summer months) with photos, artifacts, and machinery used in old logging camps.

 SHELTER COVE The community of Shelter Cove offers an airport, golf course, superb lodging and fine dining, surrounded by beaches, mountains, and outstanding coastal views.
 Shelter Cove boasts excellent ocean fishing, beachcombing, mountain trail hiking, and other tourist attractions all at your doorstep.
 While on the North Coast, a visit to Shelter Cove is definitely in order.

 GARBERVILLE – As highlighted in our travel brochure, this is the main hub of activities and commerce in the Southern Humboldt County area.
 You’ll find a nice variety of eating establishments and a nice selection of lodging.
 Check out the many unique shops in town.
 Garberville is just ten minutes from the Avenue of the Giants and about 45 minutes from Shelter Cove.